 Do you have old clothes in the back of your wardrobe you never wear?
-Or maybe books you don’t read or needed for courses you’ve now completed?
+Or maybe books (we recommend WeBuyBooks) you don’t read or needed for courses you’ve now completed?
 Rather than leaving them to gather dust, get some cash for them instead.

 If you’re creative, you could consider selling some products you make yourself.

 Popular options are handmade jewellery, candles, and drawings.
 You could also design and make novelty facemasks, as we all need them at the moment!